The following are samples of how you may use the coding systems identified in the article, Code Table and Feature Plotting.

 New & Seg Codes |

-Example 4 - Changing Codes Using M= or \ (Import Only)
+Example 4 - Changing Codes Using M= or ; (Import Only)

 Example 5 - Line Widening/Tapering

-The dimension W= is used to control the width of lines features, like hedges and dual lines.
-In the case of hedges, you need to set the Line attributes to Width Scaleable.
-Also, note the option to offset the width half its width, so you can survey a hedge from one side instead of its centre.
-Negative widths offset to the left and positive to the right in the direction of the line.
+The dimension W= is used to control the width of line features, like hedges and dual lines.
+In the case of hedges, you need to set the Line attributes to Width Scalable.
+Negative widths offset to the LEFT and positive to the RIGHT in the direction of the line.
+Refer to the image on the right for an example.

-Only a limited number of lines are width scalable.
-If you turn off the width scaling, the W= dimension will create twin lines.
 A further attribute can taper variable widths, as shown below.
 Additional options are available using the parallel offset dimension P= and setting different line styles using FPL= and FCL= for defining a centre line.
+See examples below:

 Example 6 - Line Formations